Guidelines for Tax Clearance

 - A tax clearance certificate issued specifically for the purposes of section 980 (deduction from consideration on disposal of certain assets)

-Where a public sector grant, subsidy or similar type payment is being applied for, an applicant who has a Charity (CHY) Number does not require a TCC.
+Where a charitable body is not in possession of a CHY number a TCC is required when applying for a public sector grant, subsidy or similar type payment.
+An applicant that has a Charity (CHY) Number does not require a TCC.
 Their CHY number must be quoted to the public body awarding the payment and that public body may require further confirmation.
-Where requested the Charities Section of the Revenue Commissioners will issue a confirmation letter as to the CHY number of the charity.
+A charity applying for an excise licence must have a TCC.

 A CHY Number is applied for through the: